Smartcard Authentication - Secure & Easy

 Registering your Public Key

-Non commercial use of pageant.exe and use for evaluation purposes is free and you must register your Public Key ony if you want to use it commercially.
+Noncommercial use of pageant.exe and use for evaluation purposes is free and you must register your Public Key only if you want to use it commercially.

-Please do NOT register OpenPGP cards or the OpenPGP CryptoStick.
-In order to support this free project owner of such cards/sticks may use pageant.exe as long as they like no matter whether usage is commercial or not.
+In order to support free projects users of OpenPGP cards or the OpenPGP CryptoStick may use pageant.exe for free no matter whether usage is commercial or not.

-There is a order-page available, where you you can register your key.
-After having payed your licence fee with PayPal you will be immediately mailed a licecene file.
+There is a order-page available, where you can register your key for commercial usage.
+After having payed your licence fee with PayPal you will be immediately mailed a license file.

-If you want to register a couple of key you may buy a prepaid-code which will allow you to do so without using PayPal for every single licence.
+If you want to register a couple of keys you may buy a prepaid-code which will allow you to do so without using PayPal for every single licence.
+Or you may contact me and I will prepare a site-licence.